nswdpc/silverstripe-mailgun-sync/README.md

 ## Failure Checking
 Mailgun events are given a single [Event Type](http://mailgun-documentation.readthedocs.io/en/latest/api-events.html#event-types).

 While it's possible to synchronise Mailgun events of all types using this module, the default intent is to only synchronise events with a 'failed' or 'rejected' status.
 If you have a high volume of messages going through Mailgun, it may or may not be a good idea to synchronise all events locally.
-The DeliveryCheckJob will save MailgunEvent objects with an EventType of 'delivered' but only for previously failed events.
+The DeliveryCheckJob will save MailgunEvent records with an EventType of 'delivered' but only for previously failed events.

 A FailedEventsJob exists to poll for events with a Mailgun 'failed' status.
 This job is run once per day, retrieves matching events and then attempts to resubmit them.

 ## Delivery Checking
 A DeliveryCheckJob exists to poll local 'failed' events and determine if they have been delivered, based on the message-id and recipient of the failed event.
+It will save 'delivered' events for failed events that were subsequently delivered.

 ### Queued Jobs
 Run the ```NSWDPC\SilverstripeMailgunSync\QueueMailgunSyncJobs``` dev task (dev/tasks) to create both the ```NSWDPC\SilverstripeMailgunSync\DeliveryCheckJob``` and the ```NSWDPC\SilverstripeMailgunSync\FailedEventsJob```